 In this step-by-step guide, we’re going to show you how to integrate Salesforce and WordPress with the WPForms Salesforce addon.

-The WPForms Salesforce addon is the best way to get WordPress and Salesforce integrated.
+WPForms works perfectly as a WordPress Salesforce form plugin because it lets you connect your forms to your Salesforce database.
 You don’t need to pay for a developer to use it because we’re going to show you how to quickly set up the connection yourself.

 Let’s get started!

 Here’s a table of contents so you can jump to the section you’re looking for in this tutorial:

 This article is aimed at Salesforce users only.
 If you’re looking for a way to integrate Pardot with WordPress, we have a separate guide on how to create a custom Pardot form in WordPress that you can switch to.

 OK, we’re ready to get started with Salesforce!

 Before we start, let’s check that your Salesforce account has API access.
 Quickly checking this now will avoid any issues later on.

 API access is only available on these Salesforce plans: